 We went to a resort very near where my mother used to live.
 The place was gorgeous.
 There were natural spring water pools, trails to hike, beautiful falls and lots of nature’s best keep secrets.
 The owner didn’t alter what was there, he simply enhanced it.
 What a wonderful idea.

-I was about to hit the water when suddenly I heard My Way of frank Sinatra floating in the air from some unseen speakers somewhere.
+I was about to hit the water when suddenly I heard My Way of Frank Sinatra floating in the air from some unseen speakers somewhere.
 I always admired people who can sing convincingly; so I decided to look for the origin of the sound.

 I saw him again the next year and the year after that, and the year after that… He was one of the boarders of my godmother and it happened that my mother’s place was next to the boarding house.
-There were lots of boarding houses in that area, since most of the kids were from the mountains and only come home in the weekends.
+There were lots of boarding houses in that area, since most of the kids were from the mountains and only come home on weekends.

 I’m not what you called an outgoing type.
-When I am in vacation I stayed at home with my mother.
+When I am on vacation I stayed at home with my mother.
 Never been to a disco or things like that.
 I read mostly.
 That time it became a habit of mine to spend an afternoon till late at night at the boarding house.
-Mainly because I became very fond of a new born baby (who will later become my godson) whom I baptized Ngit-pa, which means ugly in our language, and ngit-pa he stayed till this very day.
+Mainly because I became very fond of a newborn baby (who will later become my godson) whom I baptized Ngit-pa, which means ugly in our language, and ngit-pa he stayed till this very day.
 Few people remember his real name.
 I’m not one of them.
 I called him that because he really is a ngit-pa in a very adorable way.

-One time I was alone gazing outside the window at groups of students coming out of the local high school just across the street when he came in.
+One time I was alone gazing out the window at groups of students coming out of the local high school just across the street when he came in.
 When I first heard his name I thought it was Mandy short for Armando.
 Only when he said it to me personally and I grabbed his school ID for confirmation that I found out it was really Monday, as in the first working day of the week.
 What an unusual name; especially for a boy…

 I don’t know anymore why and what we talked about but I remember that it lasted till 1:00 in the morning and ended up with him saying to me that he thought it was boring to talk to old people and now he knew that he made the wrong assumption.
 I wonder if it was a compliment or an insult.